 The Stategic Board ensures that regular meetings of the stakeholders are held to ensure compliance.

 The Management Board assess new and potential risks, ensure training is maintained, make changes to policy to meet changing regulatory practices and ensure that there is appropriate communication to staff and suppliers.
 They are responsible for risk assessments, investigation, due diligence and training as well as for our ongoing compliance with the Act.

 The Management Board is responsible for developing the appropriate controls and checks for the appointment of new suppliers and that existing suppliers are reviewed periodically for continuing compliance with the controls.

-The Operations Manager is responsible for providing the prescribed staff awareness.
+The Operations Director is responsible for providing the prescribed staff awareness.